luckiday/F20-Assignment3/README.md

    ![image-1](docs/image-1.gif)

    **Planet 2:**  Swampy green-blue, 3 subdivisions, maximum specular, low diffuse.
-Apply Gouraud shading to it every odd second, but regular smooth shading every even second. **- 8 points.**
+Apply **Gouraud shading** to it every odd second, but Phong shading every even second. **- 10 points.**

-   >  To Gouraud shade:  Find the code in `Phong_Shader` that calculates the Phong formula.
+   >  **To Gouraud shader:**  Edit the class `Gouraud_Shader` and create the Gouraud shader from the current Phong shader template.
+Find the code that calculates the Phong formula.
 It's in a GLSL function called `phong_model_lights()`.
 Observe how either the vertex shader or fragment shader programs have the ability to call `phong_model_lights()` to compute the Phong color.
-To perform Gouraud shading, make sure the Phong calculation occurs in the vertex shader.
-Inside your material object, assigning `gouraud: 1` will tell it to perform the Phong calculation early enough for that.
-Otherwise, to perform smooth shading, leave this flag unset so that the process waits to call `phong_model_lights()` until the fragment shader.
-Remember that with Gouraud shading, the fragment shader interpolates colors; with smooth shading, the fragment shader interpolates normals.
+To perform Gouraud shading, make sure the color calculation occurs in the vertex shader.
+Otherwise, to perform phong shading, this process waits to call `phong_model_lights()` until the fragment shader.
+Remember that with Gouraud shading, the fragment shader interpolates colors; with phong shading, the fragment shader interpolates normals.

    ![image-2](docs/image-2.gif)